Mid leveltech

 Q6

-Describe a situation where you had to refactor significant portions of legacy code.
-How did you approach it, what challenges did you face, and what was the result?
+Describe a situation where you disagreed with a design decision or code review feedback from a senior teammate.
+How did you handle it, and what was the result?

 Q7